apache/hudi/website/docs/performance.md

 To unlock the power of Data Skipping you will need to

-1. Enable Metadata Table along with Column Stats Index on the _write path_ (TODO add ref to async indexer)
+1. Enable Metadata Table along with Column Stats Index on the _write path_ (TODO(alexey) add ref to async indexer)
 2. Enable Data Skipping in your queries

 To enable Metadata Table along with Column Stats Index on the write path, make sure